b9org/b9/docs/BuildARuntime.md

 => (integer 0)
 ```

-The "`=> (integer 0)`" is the return code of the program.
+The `=> (integer 0)` is the return code of the program.
 It will be 0 unless something has gone wrong during execution.

 <figure class="image">
   <figcaption>VM Design</figcaption>
   <img src="./assets/images/vmDesign.png" width="100%"/>
 </figure>

 The above diagram shows the components of the Virtual Machine Design in greater detail.
-The VM takes the binary module (as produced by the frontend compiler) and converts it to a C++ data structure (that we're calling the in memory Module) containing the bytecodes.
-This conversion is done by the deserializer.
+The VM takes the binary module (as produced by the frontend compiler) and employs the deserializer to convert it into a C++ data structure (called the in memory Module) which contains the bytecodes.
 After the conversion, the VM will employ either the Interpreter or the JIT to run the program.
 The Interpreter processes the bytecodes directly and one at a time.
-The JIT compiler converts the bytecodes to native machine code and returns a pointer to the start of the code.
-Once a program is JIT compiled, the bytecodes are no longer interpreted one at a time, but rather they are run in their JIT compiled version.
-Currently, we employ user flags to tell the VM to JIT compile an entire program and to interpret nothing.
+The JIT compiler converts the bytecodes to native machine code and returns a pointer to the start of that code.
+Once a program is JIT compiled, the bytecodes are no longer interpreted one at a time, but rather the JIT compiled version is executed.
+Currently, when we wish to use the JIT, we employ user flags to tell the VM to JIT compile an entire program and to interpret nothing.
 We'll leave the JIT for now and focus on the interpreter.

 ### The Interpreter